cihat-kose/cucumber-jdbc-ui-db-learning-path/README.md

 ## Introduction

-The Cucumber JDBC UI DB Testing Framework is an automated testing solution designed for seamless integration of UI and database (DB) testing using Cucumber, Selenium, JDBC, and TestNG.
+The Mersys UI DB Test Framework is an automated testing solution designed for seamless integration of UI and database (DB) testing using Cucumber, Selenium, JDBC, and TestNG.
 This framework supports cross-browser testing and generates detailed reports.

 ## Why Use This Framework?